In this document

 - At the application framework level is the app's code, which utilizes the android.hardware.Camera API to interact with the camera hardware.
 Internally, this code calls a corresponding JNI glue class to access the native code that interacts with the camera.

-- The JNI code associated with android.hardware.Camera is located in
+- The JNI code associated with android.hardware.Camera

 frameworks/base/core/jni/android_hardware_Camera.cpp.
 This code calls the lower level native code to obtain access to the physical camera and returns data that is used to create the android.hardware.Camera object at the framework level.